 Neal Bascomb returns with his next thrilling work of narrative nonfiction about a group of Allied POWs who staged an escape for the ages during World War I. Illustrated throughout with incredible photographs and published on the 100th anniversary of the Holzminden escape!At the height of World War I, as battles raged in the trenches and in the air, another struggle for survival was being waged in the most notorious POW camp in all of Germany: Holzminden.
 A land-locked Alcatraz of sorts, it was home to the most troublesome Allied prisoners–and the most talented at escape.
 The Grand Escape tells the remarkable tale of a band of pilots who pulled off an ingenious plan and made it out of enemy territory in the biggest breakout of WWI, inspiring their countrymen in the darkest hours of the war.

 “From a master of narrative non-fiction, the amazing and utterly gripping story of the greatest prison escape of the First World War.
-A ripping yarn – timely and beautifully told.” —Alex Kershaw, New York Times best-selling author of The Longest Winter and The Bedford Boys
+A ripping yarn – timely and beautifully told.” —Alex Kershaw, author of The Longest Winter and The Bedford Boys

-“The Great Escape” of WWII remains the best-known POW breakout, but Bascomb brilliantly brings its forgotten forerunner into the light with this fantastic, true-life tale of the prisoners who outwitted their cruel captors at Holzminden, the toughest German camp of them all.
-It’s thrilling, jaw-on-the-floor stuff—and, thanks to Bascomb’s intrepid detective work, maybe we should start calling it the Greater Escape.”—Alexander Rose, author of Washington’s Spies and Men of War
+“Thrilling, jaw-on-the-floor stuff…‘The Great Escape’ of WWII remains the best-known POW breakout, but Bascomb brilliantly brings its forgotten forerunner into the light with this fantastic, true-life tale of the prisoners who outwitted their cruel captors at Holzminden, the toughest German camp of them all…thanks to Bascomb’s intrepid detective work, maybe we should start calling it the Greater Escape.”—Alexander Rose, author of Washington’s Spies and Men of War

 Author Q & A